 - a commitment to their studies and to attending tutoring after school

 Students are supported to achieve academic excellence through after-school tutoring and individual case management.
-Tutoring takes place in the designated FTD room on Mondays-Thursdays.
+Tutoring takes place in the designated FTD room on Mondays to Thursdays.
 Students have access to refreshments, computers and other resources and they work with tutors who are university students and College teachers.
 Students commit to attending tutoring on a weekly basis.

 The FTD Coordinator works with the students to help them identify and, ultimately, achieve an inspiring and suitable post school pathway.
 Throughout their high school years, students are given the opportunity to explore various options through visits and careers advice.

 The FTD students are seen as cultural leaders and they are involved in innovative and aspirational projects to share their culture at the College and in the broader community.